Website: https://ourbigbook.com

 Major shortcoming are mentioned at idiotic Stack Overflow policies:

-The main shortcoming of blogs is the lack of tag convergence across blogs.
+The main shortcoming of blogs is the lack of topic convergence across blogs.
 Each blog is a moderated castle.
-So who is the best user for a given tag, or the best content for a given tag, across the entire website?
+So who is the best user for a given topic, or the best content for a given tag, across the entire website?

 The only reasonable free material we have for advanced subjects nowadays are university lecture notes.